Wilaya of Relizane massacres of 4 January 1998

-The massacres were attributed to the GIA, and had been preceded some days before by the Wilaya of Relizane massacres of 30 December 1997.
-They provoked mass population flight from the afflicted area.
-The population of Ramka, for instance, dropped from 9,200 in 1990 to 5,215 in 1998.
-They also led to international condemnation and calls for an independent investigation.
+The massacres were attributed to the GIA, an armed Islamist group, and had been preceded some days before by the Wilaya of Relizane massacres of 30 December 1997.

+They resulted in a mass population flight from the afflicted area, and led to international condemnation and calls for an independent investigation.
+Algeria rejected an inquiry into the massacres, blaming the slaughters on Islamist guerrillas.